mdlayher/wavepipe/README.md

 Cross-platform media server, written in Go.
 MIT Licensed.

-Full documentation may be found on [GoDoc](http://godoc.org/github.com/mdlayher/wavepipe).
+API documentation may be found in [API.md](https://github.com/mdlayher/wavepipe/blob/master/API.md).
+Full code documentation may be found on [GoDoc](http://godoc.org/github.com/mdlayher/wavepipe).

 wavepipe is a spiritual successor to [WaveBox](https://github.com/einsteinx2/WaveBox), and much of its design and ideas are inspired from the WaveBox project.
 This being said, wavepipe is an entirely new project, with